From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 - Salad Lyonnaise: a salad typically made with frisée or curly endive, hot bacon, and a freshly poached egg.

 Driving in Lyon can be stressful, and parking can be a nightmare; it’s a city.
-Luckily Lyon has an excellent transportation system considered the most accessible city to live in without a car.
+Luckily, Lyon has an excellent transportation system and is considered the most accessible French city to live in without a car.
 There are currently 4 metro lines, 5 tram lines, 2 funicular railways, over a hundred bus routes, Velo’v bike rentals and 180 miles of cycling paths.
 There’s even a boat shuttle called Vaporetto, which operates along the Rhône River between the Vieux-Lyon (old district) and the trendy Confluence shopping area.

-VISIT LYON:
+VISITING LYON:

 Thanks to the over 160 well-preserved buildings classified as historical and architectural landmarks in the city’s four historic sites, Lyon is a UNESCO World Heritage site.
 Around December 8th, a must-see and do is the four-day Light Festival, “Fête des Lumières,” where the city becomes one big light show.
 Don’t forget to visit “Les Halles de Lyon,” a renowned, prestigious indoor market that can be expensive but also worth it if you appreciate having the best local products.

-4. Toulouse [TOO-LOOZ] Fourth Biggest French city
+4. Toulouse [too-LOOZ] Fourth Biggest French city

 - Population: 476 000